-- 2 x PCs with Ethernet
+2 x PCs with an Ethernet Port

-- 1 x Wi-Fi device
+1 x Wi-Fi device

-- 1 x Wireless Router
+1 x Wireless Router

-- 2 x Ethernet cables
+2 x Ethernet cables

-This equipment is defined in further detail below.
-If you do not have the recommended equipment, you are advised to purchase it.
+These equipment are further defined in detail below.
+If you do not have the recommended equipment, you are advised to purchase them.
 If purchasing the equipment is not possible, there are other options.
 For advice on whether your existing equipment is suitable, which equipment to purchase, or what other options are available, see the Moodle site or contact the Unit Coordinator.

-PC with Ethernet: A desktop computer or laptop computer with a wired Ethernet port (also called LAN port or NIC).
+PC with Ethernet Port: A desktop computer or laptop computer with a wired Ethernet port (also called LAN port or NIC).
 Alternatively, a low-cost computer such as a Raspberry Pi could be used if it has a wired Ethernet port.
 If your laptop computer does not have a wired Ethernet port, you can purchase a USB-to-Ethernet adapter.

-Wi-Fi device: a laptop or mobile phone (or any other computing device with Wi-Fi, such as a Raspberry Pi 3 or 4).

-Ethernet cable: a LAN cable with RJ45 connectors on both ends.
+Wi-Fi device: A laptop or mobile phone (or any other computing device with Wi-Fi, such as a Raspberry Pi 3 or 4).
+Ethernet cable: A LAN cable with RJ45 connectors on both ends.